 - has been collected by the contractor from a member of the public, or

-- was received by the contractor from Housing NSW to facilitate delivery of the service.
+- was received by the contractor from FACS Housing to facilitate delivery of the service.

 The Right to Information Unit is responsible for all aspects of the management and processing of formal access applications.
-An application should be made direct to the Right to Information Unit or forwarded promptly to the Unit if received elsewhere in Housing NSW.
-This is crucial as there are statutory deadlines that Housing NSW must comply with in accordance with the GIPA Act.
+An application should be made direct to the Right to Information Unit or forwarded promptly to the Unit if received elsewhere in FACS Housing.
+This is crucial as there are statutory deadlines that FACS Housing must comply with in accordance with the GIPA Act.

 How to make an application